UI Reference

 Healthy live state

-Control page showing a healthy online device state in English.
+ModBus page showing a healthy online device state in English.

 Fresh values and a stable online device.